What is a Staff (or Staff-Plus or Principal) Engineer?

 - you continue on the Engineering Manager (EM) track

-- you progress on the Individual Contributor” (IC)/Staff-Plus track
+- you progress on the Individual Contributor (IC)/Staff+ track

 Generally, the reporting structures are across a level so that you can expect a Senior Engineer to report to an Engineering Manager, Staff Engineer to a Director of Engineering, etc.

-The compensation scales and expected areas of influence for each level are also the same.
+The compensation scales and expected areas of influence for each level are the same.
 For example:

-- Senior Engineers and Engineering Managers mostly focus on the engineering output of a single team
+- Senior Engineers and Engineering Managers primarily focus on the engineering output of a single team

-- Staff Engineers and Directors of Engineering mostly focus on the engineering output of a single group of teams/”organisation”/”department” (i.e. more than one team)
+- Staff Engineers and Directors of Engineering primarily focus on the engineering output of a single group of teams/organisation/department (i.e. more than one team)

-- Principal Engineers and Vice Presidents (VPs) of Engineering mostly focus on the engineering output of multiple groups of teams/”organisations”/”departments” (i.e. many teams)
+- Principal Engineers and Senior Directors of Engineering primarily focus on the engineering output of multiple groups of teams/organisations/departments (i.e. many teams)

-- Distinguished Engineer and Head of Engineering focus on the engineering output of the entire company
+- Distinguished Engineer and Vice Presidents (VPs) of Engineering focus on the engineering output of the entire company

 Differences between EM and IC tracks

-It’s generally well understood on the difference in responsibilities between an Engineering Manager and Senior Engineer.
-The prior will (or at least: should) have regular 1:1s with the members of their team, will provide their performance reviews and, depending on the organisation, may provide some technical leadership, product management, project management or even coding beyond their (primary) people management responsibilities.
+The difference in responsibilities between an Engineering Manager and Senior Engineer is generally well understood.
+An EM should have regular 1:1s with their direct reports, will provide their performance reviews and, depending on the organisation, may provide some technical leadership, product management, project management, or even coding beyond their primary people management responsibilities.

-A Staff/Principal/Distinguished Engineer will generally not have any (or extremely limited) people management responsibilities where their EM/Director/VP counterpart will find that taking up a significant part of their role.
-The Staff/Principal/Distinguished Engineer will take responsibility for technical leadership, mentorship and is likely to still do some coding (and, in some cases, spend the majority of their time still doing so).
+A Staff/Principal/Distinguished Engineer should have no people management responsibilities whereas their EM/Director/VP counterpart will find that taking up a significant part of their role.
+The Staff/Principal/Distinguished Engineer will take responsibility for technical leadership, mentorship and is likely to still code and, in some cases, spend the majority of their time still doing so.

-As I embraced my staff engineer role I found myself to fit in the “Solver” (and somewhat “Right Hand”) archetype.
+As I embraced my staff engineer role, I found myself fitting into the “Solver” (and somewhat “Right Hand”) archetype.
 I am more useful as a value multiplier for other engineers rather than coding in areas where I have less context than other engineers.

 I now optimise for unblocking others, being a “💩 umbrella” for other ICs, taking on high-urgency but low-context work and focusing on development experience for engineers at GitHub.

-As I’m not part of a specific team, I fill out a weekly Geekbot report in Slack and keep track of my work in my GitHub project board.
-This increases the visibility of my work to others, stops things falling between the cracks and makes it easier to write my self-review for performance reviews.
+As I’m not part of a specific feature team, I fill out a weekly Geekbot report in Slack and keep track of my work in my GitHub project board.
+This increases the visibility of my work to others, stops things falling between the cracks and makes it easier to write my self-review, part of our performance review process.

-I expected that when I became a staff engineer I’d be doing less feature work and less coding.
-I probably code a little less than I expected to but am happier with this than I expected to be.
+When I became a staff engineer, I expected that I’d be doing less feature work and less coding.
+I probably code a little less than I expected to but I am happier with this than I expected to be.

-Personally, I’ve been consistently and passionately disinterested in going into engineering management because I still like doing non-trivial amounts of coding and being evaluated based on that sort of work.
-For where I’m at in my career, family life and geographical location/timezone right now: being a staff engineer has been a big improvement for me.
+I’ve been consistently and passionately disinterested in going into engineering management because I still like doing non-trivial amounts of coding and being evaluated based on that sort of work.
+Being a staff engineer has been a significant improvement for me for where I’m at in my career, family life and geographical location/timezone.

-Despite it being a fairly well-trodden path in the technology industry at this point, there’s limited resources to learn more about being a Staff-Plus engineer.
+Despite it being a relatively well-trodden path in the technology industry at this point, there are limited resources to learn more about being a Staff+ engineer.
 Those I’d recommend are:

-- The single most important thing I’d consumed is Tanya Reilly’s Being Glue talk.
-It’s a great way of thinking about the sort of work that effective Staff-Plus engineers can do (and all engineers, really) that can be undervalued.
+- The most important thing I’d consumed is Tanya Reilly’s Being Glue talk.
+It’s a great way of thinking about the sort of work that effective Staff+ engineers can do (and all engineers, really) that is often undervalued.
 Find more from her at her LeadDev blog, personal blog and talks.

 - Staff Engineer: Leadership beyond the management track book by Will Larson